How To Write a CV: Tips, Tools, & Examples for 2024

 3 key takeaways

-• Teal's CV Builder can help you create and store multiple CVs that align with each unique opportunity.
+• Learn how Teal's AI Resume Builder can help you create and store multiple CVs or resumes that align with each unique opportunity.

 A strong CV has long been one of the best ways to advance in specialized fields.

-In areas like academia, research, law, and even when applying to graduate school, your CV isn't just a thrown-together document of responsibilities or courses—it’s a comprehensive record of your academic and professional journey.
-And you have to get it right because a poorly constructed CV can derail opportunities before they even start.
+In areas like academia, research, law, and even when applying to graduate school, your CV serves as a comprehensive record of your academic and professional journey.

 But CVs aren’t limited to specialized fields anymore—companies and organizations now ask for them when they need a more thorough record of specific experience.